simonrosenthal/draft2/README.md

 ### Basic Requirements
 - Computer running either Linux or Windows  (not tested on Mac)
 - Internet connection for calling the API
 - Python 3
+- Knowlege of how to build python files on the command line or in a text editor

 ### Starting the Application
 If your computer doesn't have Python 3 currently installed, go to https://www.python.org/downloads/ and install the most recent version for your operating system.
 To get started,
 1. Download this repo
-2. Run app.py
+2. Build then run app.py
 3. Open your web browser, type 127.0.0.1:5000 in the address bar, and then hit enter

 ### Entering Information